i-am-brianna/gpx-concatenator/README.md

         f.write(prettified_xml)
 ```

+The `concatenate_gpx_files` function is responsible for concatenating the GPX files.
+It takes the following parameters as input:

-The `concatenate_gpx_files` function takes a list of input file paths (`input_files`), an output file path (`output_file`), and a boolean flag (`enable_metadata`) to determine whether to include metadata in the output file.
+- `input_files` (List[str]): A list of input file paths.
+- `output_file` (str): The output file path.
+- `enable_metadata` (bool): A flag indicating whether to include metadata in the output.

+The function performs the following steps:

+1. Creates the root element for the new GPX file.
+2. If `enable_coloring` is `True`, adds coloring metadata to the root.
-The function creates a root element for the new GPX file and parses the first input file to obtain the base structure.
-If `enable_metadata` is `True`, the `add_metadata` function is called to add metadata to the root element.
+3. Parses the first input file to obtain the base structure.
+4. If `enable_metadata` is `True`, calls the `add_metadata` function to add metadata to the root.
+5. Initializes dictionaries and variables for color management.

-For each input file, the function parses the file and iterates over each `<trk>` element.
-It then checks if the `<trk>` element contains at least 2 `<trkpt>` elements.
-If it does, the `<trk>` element is appended to the root.
+6. Iterates over each input file and each `<trk>` element.
+7. Checks if the `<trk>` element contains at least 2 `<trkpt>` elements.
+8. If `enable_coloring` is `True` and a track name is available, assigns a distinct color to the track and adds color extensions.
+9. Appends the `<trk>` element to the root.

-The root element is converted to an XML string and prettified using the `prettify_xml` function.
-The prettified XML is then written to the output file.
+10. Converts the root element to an XML string and prettifies

+it using the `prettify_xml` function.
+11. Writes the prettified XML to the output file.

 ### Add Metadata